Dr Islay Mactaggart

-Islay is also ICEH's lead in coordinating the Rapid Assessment of Avoidable Blindness (RAAB) survey methodology, repository and community, including a new 2 year project with Peek Vision to rebuild RAAB as an end-to-end digital and cloud-based survey solution.
+I currently lead the development of the Rapid Assessment of Avoidable Blindness (RAAB) survey methodology, repository and community at ICEH, which is a multi-year project with Peek Vision to rebuild RAAB as an end-to-end digital and cloud-based survey solution.

-Alongside various research design, training and data analysis consulting roles, Islay has coordinated a number of international disability research projects at ICED including:
+Alongside various research design, training and data analysis consulting roles, I have coordinated a number of international disability and eye health research projects at ICED/ICEH including:

 - 2016 National Survey of Disability in Guatemala [Reports]